Fer-Jg/TownyAdvanced-Spanish/Placeholders.md

-Since version 0.94.0.18, Towny has provided some PlaceholderAPI placeholders without needing an extension from the PAPI eCloud.
-Use of these placeholders requires PlaceholderAPI to be installed.
+Since version Towny Version 0.94.0.18, Towny has provided some PlaceholderAPI support without needing an extension from the PAPI eCloud.
+Use of these placeholders requires PlaceholderAPI to be installed to be functional.
 Towny can not be configured to use placeholders at this time, though TownyChat can.

 ## Available Tags: